vfmd/vfmd-spec/doc/specification.md

     display the following list -->

-     1. The matching substring for the first and only parenthesized subexpression in the matching pattern is identified as a _span tag candidate_, and interpreted as a _closing span tag_, or more specifically, as a **closing link tag**
+     1. The matching substring for the first and only parenthesized subexpression in the matching pattern is identified as a **closing link tag**.

      2. If the [topmost node of type] _link node_ is not already the [top node], all nodes above it are popped off and interpreted as